 ‘What was the comparative history of religion in seventeenth-century Europe (and Beyond)?
 Pagan Monotheism/Pagan Animism, from T’ien to Tylor’, in Regimes of comparatism: Frameworks of Comparison in History, Religion and Anthropology, Jerusalem Studies in Religion and Culture, ed.
 Renaud Gagné, Simon Goldhill, and Geoffrey Lloyd (Leiden: Brill, 2018)

 ‘”Radical” history writing in 1650s England: the case of John Beale’, in Radicalism and Dissent in the World of Protestant Reform, ed.
 Bridget Heal and Anorthe Kremers (Göttingen: Vandenhoeck & Ruprecht, 2017)

 ‘”Made up from many experimentall notions”.
 The Society of Apothecaries, medical humanism, and the rhetoric of experience in 1630s London’, Journal of the History of Medicine and Allied Sciences, 70 (2014)

-‘The historical assumptions behind the General Scholium’, in Newton’s General Scholium, ed.
-S. Ducheyne, S. Mandelbrote and S. Snobelen (Leiden: Brill, forthcoming)
+‘Newton the Orientalist: the Historical Assumptions behind the General Scholium’, in Isaac Newton’s General Scholium, ed.
+S. Ducheyne, S. Mandelbrote and S. Snobelen (Leiden: Brill, forthcoming).